dashbird/site/content/docs/learn/how-it-works.md

 ---
 date: 2017-06-05
-title: Learn | AWS Lambda Monitoring with Dashbird
+title: AWS Lambda Monitoring with Dashbird
 linktitle: How it works
 kbSeries: ["ALearn"]
 kbSeries_weight: 300